On the Dusty Proximate Damped Lyman-{\alpha} System toward Q2310-3358 at z = 2.40: Results

 \subsection{Extinction}

 In the extinction curve, we found that our DLA does not exhibit a prominent 2175 \AA\ bump.
 According to \citet{2003ApJ...594..279G}, the Small Magellanic Cloud (SMC) extinction curve similarly shows little to no evidence of the bump, in contrast to the prominent feature observed in the Milky Way (MW) and Large Magellanic Cloud (LMC).
-Therefore, we adopted the FM parameters, i.e., the extinction parameters from \citet{2007ApJ...663..320F}, corresponding to the SMC-type extinction curve.
-Then we performed an MCMC analysis to determine the optimal values of $E(B-V)$ and $R_V$ that minimize the $\chi^2$ between the reddened quasar template and the observed spectrum.
-The best-fit parameters are $E(B-V) = 0.3995 \pm 0.0006$ (this error-bar is formal error resulting from the fit, but we consider it unrealistic small) and $R_V = 2.8 \pm 0.5$.
-The reddened quasar template, based on these parameters, is plotted in Fig. \ref{Spectrum}.
+Therefore, we adopted the Fitzpatric \& Massa (FM) parameters, i.e., the extinction parameters from \citet{2007ApJ...663..320F}, corresponding to the SMC-type extinction curve.
+Then we performed a Markov chain Monte Carlo (MCMC) analysis to determine the optimal values of $E(B-V)$ and $R_V$ that minimize the $\chi^2$ between the reddened quasar template and the observed spectrum.
+The best-fit parameters are $E(B-V) = 0.3995 \pm 0.0006$ (this error bar is the formal error resulting from the fit, but we consider it unrealistically small) and $R_V = 2.8 \pm 0.5$.
+Based on these parameters, the reddened quasar template is plotted in Fig. \ref{Spectrum}.
+Using the dust maps \citep{1998ApJ...500..525S,2011ApJ...737..103S}, we obtained a Milky Way reddening contribution of $E(B-V)=0.0131 \pm 0.0006$.
+This value is much lower than the extinction inferred for the absorber and can therefore be neglected.

-During the MCMC fitting, we also included the Lyman-alpha absorption component in the reddened model to determine the neutral hydrogen column density of the DLA, resulting in $\log N(\ion{H}{I}) = 21.214 \pm 0.003$ (this error-bar is formal error resulting from the fit, but we consider it unrealistic small).
+During the MCMC fitting, we also included the Lyman-alpha absorption component in the reddened model to determine the neutral hydrogen column density of the DLA, resulting in $\log N(\ion{H}{I}) = 21.214 \pm 0.003$ (this error bar is the formal error resulting from the fit, but we consider it unrealistically small).
 The Lyman-$\alpha$ absorption line was approximated using the Voigt-Hjerting function following the approximation of \citet{Tepper_Garc_a_2006}.